 Wyndham (click for map) is located at 215 North Merion Avenue, Bryn Mawr, PA 19010

-Following the recommendations from the Bryn Mawr College COVID-19 Operations Planning Group, the US Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO) and Montgomery County Health Department, the Wyndham Alumnae House’s Bed & Breakfast, Restaurant, and Catering services will remain closed indefinitely into 2021.
+Following the recommendations from the Bryn Mawr College COVID-19 Operations Planning Group, the US Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO) and Montgomery County Health Department, the Wyndham Alumnae House’s Bed & Breakfast, and Restaurant will remain closed indefinitely into 2022.

-Our operations will shift to supporting New Dorm and Erdman Dining Halls as a satellite meal pick-up location for students on the college’s meal plan throughout the Spring 2021 semester.
+Our operations will shift to supporting New Dorm and Erdman Dining Halls as a satellite meal pick-up location for students on the college’s meal plan throughout the Fall 2022 semester.

 We apologize for the inconvenience and look forward to hosting your stay, party or event as soon as it is safe to do so.

 Located just outside of Philadelphia, on its famous Main Line, Wyndham was built as a formal fieldstone farmhouse in 1796 for Patience Morgan, a Quaker widow.
 The house subsequently served as a residence for the families of Thomas Humphrey and John Kennedy.
 In 1893 it was acquired by Theodore Ely, who gave the house its name and added a spacious music room, as a gift to his daughter Gertrude.